 External hard drives

-External hard drives have become very cheap and with new USB 2.0 devices connection speeds have increased dramatically.
-You can get an external hard drive of 1 TB for $100 at Amazon.
+External hard drives have become very cheap, and with the new USB 2.0 devices, connection speeds have increased dramatically.
+You can get an external hard drive of 1TB for $100 at Amazon.
 But what are the advantages and disadvantages of using an external hard drive for backup?

-- External hard drives can give you cheap storage
+- External hard drives can give you cheap storage.

-As we’ve mentioned above, storage prices decreased dramatically so that you can get a 100 or 200 GB hard drive at very affordable rates.
-Also, sizes have decreased making external hard drives extremely portable and lightweight.
-That way you can carry your external hard drive around making sure you have all the important files you need with you.
+As we mention above, storage prices have decreased dramatically, so you can get a 100GB or 200GB hard drive at a very affordable rate.
+Also, sizes have decreased, making external hard drives extremely portable and lightweight.
+You can now carry your external hard drive around, making sure you have all the important files you need with you.

-- External hard drives are quite fast
+- External hard drives are quite fast.

-The newer models of external hard drives use USB 2.0 making data transfer to and off your computer very fast.
-That way you can transfer a 2 GB photo album in one or two minutes.
+Newer models of external hard drives use USB 2.0, which makes data transfer to and from your computer very fast.
+You can now transfer a 2GB photo album in one or two minutes.
 That makes backup very fast, too.

-- External hard drives do not have ongoing costs
+- External hard drives do not have ongoing costs.

-- External hard drives can be very secure
+- External hard drives can be very secure.

 - Hard drives fail.
 And your data can be lost.